5.3 Describe benefits of working in partnership with parents/carers in relation to special dietary requirements

 Enhancing Child Safety

 Some dietary requirements cater to severe allergies or intolerances that can be life-threatening.
-A solid partnership ensures that all staff are aware of these critical needs.
+A solid partnership ensures that all staff are aware of these essential needs.
 This can include:

 Developing Personalised Plans